 Downloadable Travel Clinic Documents

 Fit for Travel

 If you wish further information before you travel please click the link for Fit For Travel where further information can be obtained relating to your holiday/travel destination.

-Reception staff can print a copy of your vaccination history but are not qualified to give medical advice.
+Reception/Admin staff can print a copy of your vaccination history but are not qualified to give medical advice.
 To obtain your vaccination history please request by phone on 01224 641968 or alternatively by e-mail to: email@example.com.
 Requesting by e-mail is at your own risk.
 For confidentiality reasons we ask that you e-mail us to request so that we can reply to avoid sending information to a wrong e-mail address.
-Please allow at least seven working days for your reply.
+Please allow at least 2 working days for your reply.

 Excess quantities of regular repeat prescriptions

 A Scottish home and Health Department circular from 1971 clarifies the position on prescribing for patients going abroad for extended periods.
 It states:-